 You are riding on a busy four-lane road heading for an appointment.
-Suddenly a car swerves immediately in front of you into your lane.
-You have to brake hard to avoid running into it.
+Suddenly a car swerves immediately in front of you into your lane, cutting you off.
+You have to brake hard to avoid impact.
 The car then speeds off and quickly changes to the left lane.
-You think, “What a fool!”
+You think, “What a tool!”
 You feel your anger rising, and the urge to chase it down to take revenge is in high gear.

 It’s late at night and you are riding in an unfamiliar neighbourhood.
 A vehicle comes speeding up behind you and sits right on your tail.
-The driver starts flashing the headlights back and forth from high to low beam.
+The driver starts flashing the headlights and dangerously playing a game of intimidation, testing your patience.

 What should you do?

 Riding can be a frustrating experience at times.
 How can you control your anger while riding?

 Emotions are powerful forces that can interfere with the concentration you need for riding.
 When you are feeling angry, anxious or sad, you become less alert.
 Your thinking becomes unclear.
 Your safety and the safety of others is in danger.
 At times you may become angry or impatient because of something in the riding environment.
 Crowded traffic conditions and high-speed freeway riding often cause stress.
 Being slowed by other traffic when you’re in a hurry produces tension.
 Riders who are tense or stressed are less tolerant of the mistakes of other riders and road users.